Auto enrolment costs

 When looking at these charges, you might want to consider how much time you’ll be able to spend on your auto enrolment duties, and whether this could be reduced by choosing a provider with a more comprehensive package.

-Running your new workplace pension will involve additional payroll duties.
+For employers that have a staging date, running your new workplace pension will involve additional payroll duties.
 If you use payroll software, you’ll need to check that it has the functionality to complete auto enrolment tasks, such as assessing your employees’ eligibility.

-You’ll also need to make sure that you send the right communications to your employees at the right time – a crucial step in managing your workplace pension.
+Whenever your duties start, you’ll also need to make sure that you send the right communications to your employees at the right time – a crucial step in managing your workplace pension.
 If you need to upgrade your software to allow for this, there might be a charge.